ibtingzon/paradolia-game/README.md

-# paradolia-game
+# Paradolia
-Paradolia: A multiplayer networked game using Python/Pygame
+A multiplayer networked game using Python/Pygame for CS 145 class (undergrad)

 # Dependencies:
 * Python 2.7